 4. Potential for High Price Volatility and Manipulation

 Many cryptocurrencies have relatively few outstanding units concentrated in a handful of individuals’ (often the currencies’ creators and close associates) hands.
 These holders effectively control these currencies’ supplies, making them susceptible to wild value swings and outright manipulation – similar to thinly traded penny stocks.
 However, even widely traded cryptocurrencies are subject to price volatility: Bitcoin’s value doubled several times in 2017, then halved during the first few weeks of 2018.

 5. Often Can’t Be Exchanged for Fiat Currency

 Generally, only the most popular cryptocurrencies – those with the highest market capitalization, in dollar terms – have dedicated online exchanges that permit direct exchange for fiat currency.
 The rest don’t have dedicated online exchanges, and thus can’t be directly exchanged for fiat currencies.
 Instead, users have to convert them into more commonly used cryptocurrencies, such as Bitcoin, before fiat currency conversion.
-This suppresses demand for, and thus the value of, some lesser-used cryptocurrencies.
+By increasing exchange transactions’ cost, this suppresses demand for, and thus the value of, some lesser-used cryptocurrencies.